 This Week in Crypto – August 2, 2019

-In it’s U.S. patent application, Walmart hinted at creating a USD-pegged stablecoin, similar to the Libra cryptocurrency proposed by Facebook.
+In it’s U.S. patent application, Walmart hints at creating a USD-pegged stablecoin, similar to the Libra cryptocurrency proposed by Facebook.
 The filing suggests that the proposed coin could help provide financial services for those with limited access to banking.

-In the application, Walmart says “Using a digital currency, low-income households that find banking expensive, may have an alternative way to handle wealth at an institution that can supply the majority of their day-to-day financial and product needs”
+In the application, Walmart states “Using a digital currency, low-income households that find banking expensive, may have an alternative way to handle wealth at an institution that can supply the majority of their day-to-day financial and product needs”

 There is much speculation on the stablecoin, which is described more closely to a blockchain on a centralized database than that of a common decentralized blockchain such as Bitcoin and Ethereum.